-8.5.4 Optimizing Detection of Isolated Emission Lines: Choice of Spectrometer
+8.5.5 Optimizing Detection of Isolated Emission Lines: Choice of Spectrometer

 If the scientific objectives require detecting emission lines against a moderately bright source continuum, then the signal/noise ratio depends on the effective area of the instrument in combination with the spectrometer resolving power.
-Here, we compute the relative merits of each Chandra spectrometer in this context.
+The relative merits of each Chandra spectrometer are computed in this content.
 Three cases where this analysis will not apply are when: (1) detecting weak lines that may blend with stronger lines, (2) observing significantly extended sources, and (3) observing lines that are substantially broadened.
 In case 1, the highest resolving power at the energy of interest would be indicated.
 Case 2 will require that the reduction of the grating resolution for extended sources, discussed in Section 8.2.2, be included.